corda/corda/docs/source/running-a-node.rst

 * ``--network-root-truststore``, ``-t`` **required**: Network root trust store obtained from network operator.
 * ``--network-root-truststore-password``, ``-p``: Network root trust store password obtained from network operator.

-``generate-node-info``: Perform the node start-up tasks necessary to generate the nodeInfo file, save it to disk, then exit.
+``generate-node-info``: Performs the node start-up tasks necessary to generate the nodeInfo file, saves it to disk, then exits.

 ``generate-rpc-ssl-settings``: Generates the SSL keystore and truststore for a secure RPC connection.